galaxyproject/ansible-mailman3/README.md

 Role Variables
 --------------

-Refer to default/main.yml for the role variables, which are somewhat documented there.
+Refer to `default/main.yml` for the role variables, which are somewhat documented there.

+There are two 'halves' of mailman3: the Core, which does the actual work of accepting email and running lists, and the Django web front end, which enables admins and users to see some settings, add and remove members, etc, using a web front end.
+The Django side interacts with the Core using a REST API, and if this link breaks the Web side wont work, but the Core will.

+Given this split, the role variables are also split in the same way, and this ansible role enables you to place core and django on different hosts.
+Be aware, though, that a one-host solution will be simpler to start with.

 Most configuration is done by merging the default config dictionary with a custom (playbook-provided) dict.
 Some default items can be set individually as well, so there are two ways to define some items.

-In your playbook, most config can be set in "mailman3\_config": or "mailman3\_django":, which will be merged to make "\_\_mailman3\_config\_merged".
+In your playbook, most config can be set in your playbook's "mailman3\_config" or "mailman3\_django" keys, which will be merged with the default keys to make "\_\_mailman3\_config\_merged" and "\_\_mailman3\_django\_config\_merged", respectively.

-In config.yml some debug actions are commented out, and enabling them may be helpful to understand what you have set.
+In the config.yml some debug actions are commented out, and temporarily enabling them may be helpful to understand what you have set.

 Some suggestions: